unbelievableflavour/Cotton/Docs/CottonScript.md

 ### String formatting

-You can include variable values in a string by wrapping the variable name in curly braces:
+You can include variables in a string by adding `..` between the string and the variable:

 ```lua
 log("count is now set to " .. count)